GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 name: simple_attr_join_example
 width: 500 px
 ---
-The entries in the two data tables can be joined via the common ID-field
+The entries in the two data tables can be joined via the common ID-field.
 ```

 ::::{card}